puradawid/puradawid.github.io/_posts/2019-12-16-nullpointerexception-getmessage-in-java-14.md

 title:  "NullPointerException::getMessage() in Java 14 - a helpful tool or an useless feature?"
 date:   2019-12-16 18:50:00 +0200
 image: /assets/npes/header.png
-seo_description: NullPointerExceptions are hard to investigate.
-How to do it with new feature in Java 14?
+seo_description: NullPointerExceptions are hard to investigate - especially on production.
+How to do it much better in Java 14?
 categories: java
 ---